Head of the Studies, Professor Jaak Sooäär

-The jazz music department offers a progressive education in an environment of contemporary jazz and improvisation, where both training within the jazz tradition and developing innovative approaches are important.
-The department offers many opportunities for individual development, which is at the centre of the learning process.
+The studies offer many opportunities for individual development, which is at the centre of the learning process.
 It is important for students to be able to find a suitable path for themselves and to grasp a general perspective of jazz music both past and present.
 As communicating and playing with other performers is especially important in jazz music, ensembles play a large role in the daily learning process.

-During the ten years of the jazz music department’s activity, international projects have played an important role.
-Almost every year, the department has organised major international courses (“Crossing Borders” 2005–2010, “Nomazz Meets the Baltics” 2011–2012, “Girl Power in Jazz” 2014), and professor and student exchanges also occur on a yearly basis.
-Within the framework of the 2011 Capital of Culture jazz residency project, internationally known musicians Dave Liebman (saxophone, USA) and Django Bates (keyboard instruments, England) gave master classes at EAMT.
-The jazz music department is also an active member of the IASJ (International Association of Schools of Jazz).
+Almost every year major international courses are held (“Crossing Borders” 2005–2010, “Nomazz Meets the Baltics” 2011–2012, “Girl Power in Jazz” 2014), and professor and student exchanges also occur on a yearly basis.
+Internationally known musicians Dave Liebman (saxophone, USA) and Django Bates (keyboard instruments, England) have given master classes at EAMT.
+The jazz music programme is also an active member of the IASJ (International Association of Schools of Jazz).

-Active musicians teach in the jazz music department, including guitar player Jaak Sooäär, percussionist Tanel Ruben, saxophonist and composer Raul Sööt, pianist Kristjan Randalu, bass player Taavo Remmel, vocalist Kadri Voorand and trumpeter and arranger Teet Raik.
+Active musicians teach jazz music studies, including guitar player Jaak Sooäär, percussionist Tanel Ruben, saxophonist and composer Raul Sööt, pianist Kristjan Randalu, bass player Taavo Remmel, vocalist Kadri Voorand and trumpeter and arranger Teet Raik.
 The distinctive style of the professors gives the students an opportunity to familiarize themselves with the different sides of jazz in the course of their studies.
-This might also be one reason why the students of the department have won several international competitions in recent years.
+This might also be one reason why the students of the programme have won several international competitions in recent years.

 Traditional and Folk Music

-Students have good opportunities to collaborate with students specialising in other music styles; joint projects have occurred with students of jazz and improvisation.
-Students usually participate at the NordTrad conference, an international traditional music conference that provides them with further opportunities to communicate with students from other Nordic and Baltic music universities.
+Students have good opportunities to collaborate with students specialising in other musical styles.
+Joint projects have occurred with students of jazz and improvisation.
+Students participate in the NordTrad conference, an international traditional music event that provides them with further opportunities to communicate with students from other Nordic and Baltic music universities.
 The students describe this as an experience that broadens their horizons and see the conference as an inexhaustible source of musical ideas.